 Case height: 7.00 mm

 Water resistance: 30 meters

-Strap: Black silk strap with ardillon buckle in 18-carat rhodium-plated white gold, set with brilliant-cut diamonds
+Strap: Black silk strap with an ardillon buckle in 18-karat rhodium-plated white gold, set with brilliant-cut diamonds

 Crystal: Sapphire, antireflective